mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

-### Resolving Tensions around Tools
+### Tensions around Game Making Tools

 One way of exploring what works and what doesn't in a community of learners is to look at tensions that emerge in the learning process.

-This section explores tensions in my learning design.
-It is included as some of the issues that emerged may be useful to you when making decisions about approprate tools to use in your game making.
+This section explores tensions in my learning design related to use of different game making tools.
+It is included as some of the issues that emerged may be useful to you when making decisions about appropriate tools to use in your game making.

 The use of phaser for my first attempts was interesting as the process involved a new tool set for me.
 We used a combination of a code playground, js framework, external tools to create art Piskel and another web based tool to create audio sound effects.
 This created a large amount of choice and a very rich learning landscape.